DJcodess/Pinpoint/README.md

 Our solution for this problem can be summarized as follows:

 - For storing data at-scale, we use a document-based NoSQL Database ([MongoDB](https://www.mongodb.com/), hosted at Google Cloud) as our `primary DB`.
 This is used to store the majority of data relating to products, merchants, prices, etc.
-- For making fast queries, and accessing frequently-used data, we store a mapping of merchant to set of serviceable pincodes in ([Redis](https://redis.io/), hosted at Google Cloud), as our `cache`.
+- For making fast queries, and accessing frequently-used data, we store a mapping of merchant to set of serviceable pincodes in ([Redis](https://redis.io/), hosted at Google Cloud), as our `secondary DB`.
 This is used to check if a particular merchant services a given pincode.
 - We create a simple API using [Express](https://expressjs.com/) to serve the data and interact with our 2 databases using `POST` and `GET` methods.
 - When a user opens the ecommerce page for any product, product details are fetched from primary DB and stored in client-side, which includes the list of merchants that deliver that product.
-- Once the user enters their pincode to check the serviceability, the list of merchants is traversed, and a query is made to see if the merchant sells the product.
+- Once the user enters their pincode to check the serviceability, the list of merchants is traversed, and a query is made to see if the merchant sells the product from secondary DB or cache.
 - If there is a match, the merchant is displayed to the user along with the price quote.

 ## Demo